umati/Showcase/Specs/Machinetools.md

 - The machine will get a unique NamespaceURI after being integrated to the datahub by addition of a suffix to ensure unique namespaces.

-- **Change the BrowseName and DisplayName of MachineTool** to `Company (short only alphanumeric)-Machine Name (alphanumeric)`, e.g. `ISW-TestServerMachine` or `ISW-SharpDriller5000.
-This helps a human to identify the machine in the aggregated server. **Do not use any other characters than {A…Z, a…z, 0…9} for the name**.
-Skipping this step prevents an automated integration to the dashboard.

-## Value mapping between OPC UA companion specification and umati.app MachineTool
+## Value mapping between OPC UA companion specification and umati.app MachineTool page

 ### Machine Tool - Overview